eggegg31415/nphard_2020_fall/hw2/test/README.md

 # NP Project2 Demo Script
 ## Important information:

+1. This is a sample demo scipt.
+It is just a sample, the final one might be different.

+2. The test cases in this directory are from 2016, the ones used for this year will be different.

-1. Please make your servers fit the requirements:
+3. Please make your servers fit the requirements:
    - yourNpServer takes in 1 argument, which is the port number.

    `./yourNpServer 12345`